 Welcome to the Connecticut Digital Archive!
 The CTDA is a service of the University of Connecticut Libraries and developed in collaboration with the Connecticut State Library.
 Our primary focus is to provide digital preservation services to Connecticut-based non-profit cultural and memory organizations, including libraries, archives, galleries and museums.

-The first public phase of the Connecticut Digital Archive launched on November 13, 2013 and featured the Thomas J. Dodd Papers - Series VII: Nuremberg Trial collection which debuted at Dodd Prize Presentation at the Thomas J. Dodd Center.
-This site includes the ability to search both the metadata and the optical
+The first public phase of the Connecticut Digital Archive launched on November 13, 2013 and featured the Thomas J. Dodd Papers - Series VII: Nuremberg Trial documents from the University of Connecticut’s Archives and Special Collections.

-Additional collections will be added to the CTDA in the coming months including content from Connecticut History Online and we encourage our visitors to check back often as new sites and content are added.
+Additional collections will be added to the CTDA in the coming months including content from Connecticut History Online.
+We encourage our visitors to check back often as new sites and participants are added.
 To learn more about the CTDA and its programs and services follow the CTDA News blog.
 Learn more about the CTDA and its services and how your institution might become part of the CTDA by reading our Resources for Participants